 Developing Objectives in E-mail Marketing

-The you use to deliver your , such as mobile devices, Web sites, television ads, or postcards, are useless unless you combine them with that lead to specific .
+The media you use to deliver your marketing messages, such as mobile devices, Web sites, television ads, or postcards, are useless unless you combine them with actions that lead to specific objectives.

-With a little thought and some planning, setting your objectives helps ensure that and can also do something intelligent and positive with your campaigns.
-This chapter tells you how to create sound marketing objectives so your e-mails can follow a roadmap that leads to accomplishing your .
+With a little thought and some planning, setting your objectives helps ensure that prospects and customers can also do something intelligent and positive with your e-mail marketing campaigns.
+This chapter tells you how to create sound marketing objectives so your e-mails can follow a roadmap that leads to accomplishing your goals.

 Coming Up with Broad-Based Objectives